0xPolygonID/docs/docs/verifier/v3-circuit.md

 Link to latest sdk circuit wrappers: [js](https://github.com/0xPolygonID/js-sdk/pull/181) / [go](https://github.com/iden3/go-circuits/releases/tag/v2.1.0)

-In general it's an improved version of V2 circuits with several important key features:
+Overall, it is an improved version of the V2 circuits with several important features:

 1. SIG and MTP checks are united in single circuit.
 Now you can use only one circuit without sig/mtp suffixes.
 Proof will be taken from user wallet and authorization response will contain information about verifiable credential proof type which has been used.
 It is possible to request the needed proof from user by using `proofType` property in the authorization request message.
 Possible values are `Iden3SparseMerkleTreeProof` and `BJJSignature2021`.
 If `proofType` is not provided - available proof will be used.
 In case there are two proofs available - MTP will be used as more prior.